-When I think back to January and my personal and business plans for 2020, I had no idea how much the world was about to change in such a short time.
+When we think back to January and any personal and business plans for 2020, we had no idea how much the world was about to change in such a short time.
 In January our fuel retail strategy was focused on how to help fuel retailers address the business challenges from new environmental changes, customer expectations and the introduction of zero emission mobility fuels.

 Fast forward to August and although the environment and fuel transition are still important to the industry, the effects of Covid-19 have certainly presented a new (very loud) voice of change to fuel retailers.
 In nearly all cases, the industry has maintained essential services and kept fuel stations open.
 Although open, the sites have experienced an unprecedented drop in both fuel and non-fuel sales.

-I am certain we will meet the challenges presented by the pandemic and the industry will rebound as we enter 2021, but it is fair to say that the effects will continue to impact our industry on a global scale for many years ahead.
-In my opinion this is the number one challenge, but with it comes the opportunity to reinvent how services and solutions are adopted in order to gain market share.
+We are certain we will meet the challenges presented by the pandemic and the industry will rebound as we enter 2021, but it is fair to say that the effects will continue to impact our industry on a global scale for many years ahead.
+This is the number one challenge, but with it comes the opportunity to reinvent how services and solutions are adopted in order to gain market share.

-“Let’s get a new network planning solution!”
-I hear you say.
-That is certainly one solution, but in my opinion the “make do and mend” mantra is the key to gaining speed and advantage for fuel retailers.
+“Let’s get a new network planning solution!” we hear you say.
+That is certainly one solution, but in our opinion the “make do and mend” mantra is the key to gaining speed and advantage for fuel retailers.
 The effort, time and disruption to replace systems could mean that the benefits would be delayed and in some cases may be outdated before they could add any value.

 Network planning, site automation, pricing and payments are just a few areas that need revised insight at speed and in my view replacement is not always the right option.
 A rapid data layer and integration solution is required that can support new data sources in days and provide solutions to fuel retailers within weeks.
 It can also address the other challenge of lack of investment by providing open source, standard APIs which reduce the cost of implementation and ownership.